nguyensjsu/su18-202-seekers/README.md

     - Card Number is set to 9 digits and CVV is set to 3 digits.
 Application prompts to input correct credentials if details are violated.

 3. Update card details
     - Display card details.
-User can update the editable fields like card number, billing address, CVV and expiration month and year.
+User can update the editable fields like billing address, CVV and expiration month and year.
-    - Username is unique and cannot be edited.
+    - Username and cardnumber is unique and cannot be edited.

 4. Delete card Details
     - User can delete card details.